 The Coil – Wick and Wire

-The coil is what vaporizes your e-liquid.
+The coil is what vaporizes your tobacco vape juice.
 E-cigarette coils are small pieces of resistance wire, which means that they oppose the flow of electricity and turn some of the energy they receive into heat.
 The two ends of the coil are connected to the positive and negative points of your battery to allow the current to flow through the circuit – really, though, they connect to your atomizer, and then your atomizer connects to your battery.

 If it was only a coil connected to your battery, it would get hotter and hotter and glow red as the current flowed through it, but the wick and e-liquid change that.
 The wick is a piece of material – usually cotton, but sometimes silica or other materials – that soaks up e-juice, and is either inserted through the center of the coil or wrapped around it.
 Because of this, the energy the coil puts out goes right to the liquid, which is then turned into the vapor you inhale.